Before the Bell: What every Canadian investor needs to know today

 "Despite recent price falls companies like Facebook, Alphabet, Apple, Amazon and Microsoft are still over 40 per cent higher year to date, and yesterday we did see some light buying return," he noted.

 On Bay Street, resource stocks could also get a bit of a bounce after oil prices pulled out of Wednesday's tailspin to move higher in early going on Thursday.
 Dropping energy stocks pulled the TSX into the red during the previous session despite gains by financials.
-The forestry sector could also come under pressure again with the U.S. International Trade Commission expected to deliver its final softwood lumber determination on Thursday.
+The forestry sector could also come under pressure again with the U.S. International Trade Commission expected to deliver its final softwood lumber determination as early as Thursday, according to The Canadian Press.
+The federal government said last week that it will take its softwood case to the World Trade Organization, a move that could set up years of battling before the trade body.

 On Wall Street, the Trump administration's tax overhaul likely continue to influence sentiment.
 On Wednesday, U.S. Senate Republicans agreed to talks with House of Representatives on tax legislation, offering early signals that a final bill could emerge before a self-imposed Dec.
 22 deadline.